 Digital Object Identifier (DOI)

 Matta, Shannon G.; Balfour, David J.; Benowitz, Neal L.; Boyd, R. Thomas; Buccafusco, Jerry J.; Caggiula, Anthony R.; Craig, Caroline R.; Collins, Allan C.; Damaj, M. Imad; Donny, Eric C.; Gardiner, Phillip S.; Grady, Sharon R.; Heberlein, Ulrike; Leonard, Sherry S.; Levin, Edward D.; Lukas, Ronald J.; Markou, Athina; Marks, Michael J.; McCallum, Sarah E.; Parameswaran, Neeraja; Perkins, Kenneth A.; Picciotto, Marina R.; Quik, Maryka; Rose, Jed E.; Rothenfluh, Adrian; Schafer, William R.; Stolerman, Ian P.; Tyndale, Rachel F.; Wehner, Jeanne M.; and Zirger, Jeffrey M., "Guidelines On Nicotine Dose Selection For In Vivo Research" (2007).
-Neurobiology.
+Translational Neuroscience.
 224.